vlpakhomov/url-shortener/README.md

 - gRPC + evans ✅
 - Makefile ✅
-- Unit and E2E test
+- Unit test for business logic layer ✅
+- Testing transport and service by gomock
 - Сleaning of unused Url
 - .....